WCAN-TV: Establishment

 At 11:30 p.m. on September 6, 1953, WCAN-TV began broadcasting, with local and CBS shows telecast from the start.
 By this time, Lou Poller had become the majority owner of Midwest Broadcasting Company, with the rest owned by Cy Blumenthal and Alex Rosenman.
 Effective radiated power was originally 22,000 watts, raised to 212,000 with the installation of a new transmitter at the start of 1954.

 In October 1953, as part of a dispute over channel 12—then the only other assigned commercial VHF channel for Milwaukee—a proposal was formulated to add channel 6 to Milwaukee on a suggestion of Hearst Radio Inc., owner of radio station WISN (1130 AM).
 Poller unsuccessfully fought the proposal and also started an association of UHF television stations.

 Despite being a UHF station in a market where only between 62 and 70 percent of television sets could receive UHF stations like WCAN-TV, ratings were above-average.
 One May 1954 article in Billboard found that, in early April, WCAN-TV beat WTMJ-TV in a string of key time slots with both CBS and local programs, at a time when other UHF stations were folding.
 WCAN-TV and fellow UHF outlet WOKY-TV, an ABC/DuMont affiliate on channel 19, both made money.
-The Towne Hotel sued WCAN-TV at one point for usurping its lobby after a station program 200 teens to the second-floor studios.
+The Towne Hotel sued WCAN-TV at one point for usurping its lobby after a station program drew 200 teens to the second-floor studios.